origo-map/origo-documentation/content/controls.md

 ### Sharemap control

 Creates a shareable link to the map.
 Current extent and zoom, visible layers and the map pin (if applicable) will be shared.
+The sharemap control also comes with the option to save map state on the server (requires Origo Server).
+A saved map state is retrieved with an ID instead of an URL.

 Property | Description
 ---|---